shuyulou/C2RS/README.md

-## Encoding Relations Semantically: A New Multimodal Knowledge Graph Completion Model with Contrastive Learning
+## RS2C: Multimodal Knowledge Graph Completion with Relation Semantics and Cross-modal Consistency

-This is the repository of Encoding Relations Semantically: A New Multimodal Knowledge Graph Completion Model with Contrastive Learning
+This is the repository of RS2C: Multimodal Knowledge Graph Completion with Relation Semantics and Cross-modal Consistency

 ![image](ERS.png)